py2ai/py2ai.github.io/_posts/2020-02-20-How-to-make-a-GUI-Pyqtgraph.md

 Lets reduce the number of samples in the sine wave to 8

 Thats all for today, I hope you will learn and enjoy from this video Thanks and have a nice day!
+Code is  [available](https://github.com/py2ai/PyQt-GUI).